piotrekkr/blog-make-docker-compose/README.md

         run: cat var/data/report.txt
 ```

-GitHub Action workflow will be run when pull request is created or updated
+Workflow will run when pull request is created or updated or when there is a
-or when there is some commit pushed to `main` branch.
-The workflow contains three jobs.
+commit pushed to `main` branch.
+It contains three jobs.

 ### Build CI Image Job

-In this stage I'm building and pushing CI version (`ci` stage in `Dockerfile`)
+In this job, I'm building and pushing CI version of app image to GitHub container
-of app image to GitHub container registry.
-This image will then be used by
+registry.
+This image will then be used by other jobs to execute checks and other
-remaining jobs to execute checks and application commands.
+application commands.

 Please note that I do not use `make build` to build CI image.
-It is because
-I want to use buildx with GitHub cache to speed up build.
-It cannot be easily
+I want to use
+buildx with GitHub cache to speed up build.
+It cannot be easily done with Docker
-done with Docker Compose when in CI, so I'm using `docker/build-push-action@v4`
+Compose when in CI, so I'm using `docker/build-push-action@v4` to manage all this
-to manage all this for me.
+for me.

 ### PHP CS Fixer Check Job

-This job depends on successful execution of `Build CI Image` job before it will run.
+Depends on successful execution of `Build CI Image` job.
+It will clone
-It will clone application code, authenticate in `ghcr.io` and then run
+application code, authenticate in `ghcr.io` and run `make cs-check`.

-`make cs-check`.
-In the background, `make` will call `docker compose -f
+In the background, `make` will call `docker compose -f compose.yml
-compose.yml -f compose.ci.yml run --no-deps  app vendor/bin/php-cs-fixer check`
+-f compose.ci.yml run --no-deps  app vendor/bin/php-cs-fixer check`
-command that in turn will pull `app` image from `ghcr.io` (tagged with `CI_IMAGE_TAG`
+command that in turn will pull `app` image from `ghcr.io` (tagged with
-value) and start `app` container with `vendor/bin/php-cs-fixer check` command.
+`CI_IMAGE_TAG` value) and start `app` container with `vendor/bin/php-cs-fixer check`
+command.

 ### Generate Report Job

-Similar to the previous job but before command is executed, `make` will start
+Similar to the previous job but starts the entire project, allowing for report
-the whole project.
-It is required because report generation may require the database
-to be up and running or some other service that is included in compose configuration.
-It was not the case with code style check because this check could be executed
+generation with necessary dependencies.
+It was not the case with code style
-without any other dependency.
+check because this check requires only `app` service to run.

 ## Conclusion

+I'm leveraging Docker Compose, Dockerfile multistage builds, and Make, to provide
+a consistent and efficient development and CI experience across multiple
+environments.
+Whether developers are working on Linux, Windows with WSL2, or macOS,
+they can focus on coding, relying on streamlined commands and automated
+processes for project tasks.
+By adopting this approach, I can provide a reliable
+development pipeline and minimizing discrepancies between local development
+and CI environments.

+## Bonus — Alternatives to Make

+Although GNU Make does its job, it may seem outdated and not best for the job.
+Fortunately, there are other projects that could be used as a replacement:

+- [just](https://github.com/casey/just) - a handy way to save and run
+  project-specific commands.
+- [task](https://github.com/go-task/task) - Task is a task runner / build tool
+  that aims to be simpler and easier to use than, for example, GNU Make.